 29. Urban city park.
-New York City is famed for its bucolic city parks from Central Park in Manhattan to Prospect Park in Brooklyn.
-There’s no charge to get married in Central Park, but be sure to obtain a New York City marriage license 24 hours in advance.
+New York City is famed for its city parks, from Central Park in Manhattan to Prospect Park in Brooklyn.
+There’s no charge to get married in Central Park, but be sure to obtain a New York City marriage license at least 24 hours in advance.

 30. On a riverside boat.
 A river runs through many US cities, including New York City, Chicago, and Nashville, to name just a few.
 Cruise past the Statue of Liberty as you say “I do!,” or take in a view of the bustling Port of New Orleans as you dance the night away.

 Surround your wedding with nature-made bouquets at a garden

 Decorations are already in place when you choose a local rose garden or a famed botanical garden as the setting for your wedding.

 31. Botanical gardens.
 Be sure that the garden you love allows weddings.
 Here are two that do:

 The Lewis Ginter Botanical Garden, Richmond, Virginia boasts a dozen different gardens, including a children’s garden, rose garden, and domed conservatory.

 The Janie E. Furman Rose Garden, Greenville, South Carolina is a small venue that perfect for intimate weddings amidst the blooms and blossoms.

 32. Local rose garden.
 Whether the garden specializes in roses, or just a host of delightful blossoms, make it special by adding white string lights draped through the gardens, or projected lighting that casts a desired silhouette on a lawn when the sun goes down.